 - Dry clothing completely.

-- Disinfect laundry baskets with 0.1% sodium hypochlorite or one of these household disinfectants, which the Environmental Protection Agency (EPA) have approved.
+- Disinfect laundry baskets with 0.1% sodium hypochlorite or one of these household disinfectants, which the Environmental Protection Agency (EPA) has approved.

 - Wear gloves when doing laundry.
 Wash the hands with warm water and soap immediately after removing the gloves.
 If gloves are not available, wash the hands immediately after handling dirty clothing and avoid touching the face.

 Not everyone has a washing machine in their home.
-However, those who use laundry facilities can still follow the guidelines that we have listed above.
+However, those who use laundry facilities can still follow the guidelines listed above.

 In addition, consider the following precautions when doing laundry in a public place:

-- Maintain a 6-foot (2-meter) distance from other people.
+- maintaining a 6-foot (2-meter) distance from other people

-- Disinfect the surfaces of the washer and dryer.
+- disinfecting the surfaces of the washer and dryer

-- At home, immediately wash the hands before folding the laundry.
+- immediately washing the hands before folding the laundry at home

-- Disinfect the laundry basket or consider using disposable laundry bags.
+- disinfecting the laundry basket or using disposable laundry bags

 It is still unclear how long infectious SARS-CoV-2 viruses can stay on different clothing materials.